twineworks/tweakflow/site/content/getting-started.md

 "even"
 ```

-The formal syntax is: `if expression then? then_expression else? else_expression`.
+The syntax is: `if condition then then_expression else else_expression`.
 Both the `then_expression` and the `else_expression` are mandatory, but the `then` and `else` keywords are optional, allowing you to write nested conditions that look like a sequence of tests.

 Define a function that returns the sign of a number as `-1`, `0`, or `1` if the number is negative, zero, or positive: